Buckfast Tonic Wine

 Buckfast Tonic Wine is a caffeinated alcoholic drink consisting of fortified wine with added caffeine, originally made by monks at Buckfast Abbey in Devon, England.
 It is now made under a licence granted by the monastery, and distributed by J. Chandler & Company in Great Britain, James E McCabe Ltd in Northern Ireland, and Richmond Marketing Ltd in Ireland.
 The wine's distributor reported record sales of £43.2 million as of March 2017.
+More recent financial disclosures indicate continued growth.

 Despite being marketed as a tonic, Buckfast has become notorious in Scotland for its association with ned culture and "antisocial behaviour."

 History

 The wine, which is still manufactured using many of the same ingredients, is based on a traditional recipe from France.
 The Benedictine monks at Buckfast Abbey first made the tonic wine in the 1890s.
 It was originally sold in small quantities as a medicine using the slogan "Three small glasses a day, for good health and lively blood".
+The product was formerly sold through chemists’ shops.

 In 1927, the Abbey lost its licence to sell wine.
-As a result, the Abbot allowed wine merchants to distribute on behalf of the Abbey.
+In response, the monks entered into a distribution arrangement with a newly created firm, J. Chandler & Co.
+(Buckfast) Ltd, which acted as sole agent and distributor of Buckfast Tonic Wine.
 At the same time, the recipe was changed to be less of a patent medicine and more of a medicated wine.

+Company records indicate that J. Chandler & Co.
+(Buckfast) Ltd was incorporated on 23 May 1927 and continues to file accounts, with the most recent covering the period to 31 March 2025.

 The wine, which comes in distinct brands depending on the market, has achieved popularity in working class, student, and bohemian communities in the United Kingdom and Ireland.
 In the Republic of Ireland, Buckfast is packaged in a darker bottle, has a slightly lower alcoholic strength, and lacks the vanillin flavouring present in the British version.
 Buckfast sold in Northern Ireland, where it has been nicknamed "Lurgan champagne", is the same as that sold in the rest of the UK.